Matt Chandler (pastor): Handling of child molestation allegation

 In June 2019, The New York Times reported that in 2015, Village Church and Chandler had placed Karen Hinkley under church discipline when she began annulment proceedings for her marriage to a man who admitted having an addiction to child pornography.
 After initially being unable to have a face to face discussion with Chandler, she later discussed the incident with Chandler, with Chandler apologizing and Hinkley accepting the apology.
 The allegation was included in a report where Christi Bragg, a member of the church, "said that Mr. Chandler and church leaders failed to provide her family with sufficient answers and support after her family told them that her daughter had been molested."
 Bragg's daughter sued the church, alleging gross negligence and seeking damages.
 During a sermon, Chandler disagreed that the church had mishandled the case and stated that he had met with the family, which the family said was not true.
 The church settled the case in 2022.

 Leave of absence

 In August 2022, Chandler took a leave of absence from the Village Church after reportedly exchanging multiple Instagram direct messages with a woman who was not his wife.
-The church hired boutique law firm Castañeda and Heidelman to conduct an investigation, with the church declining to share the report, stating they wanted "to honor the request of the woman Matt was messaging with not to be in the spotlight".
+The church hired boutique law firm Castañeda + Heidelman LLP to conduct an investigation, with the church declining to share the report, stating they wanted "to honor the request of the woman Matt was messaging with not to be in the spotlight".
 Chandler called the exchange "unguarded and unwise", with church elders describing the leave of absence was "both disciplinary and developmental."
-The church also states that the messages "were not sexual or romantic".
+Chandler stated that the messages "were not sexual or romantic".

 On December 4 of the same year, Chandler returned to preaching at the church.
 Chandler became the executive chairman of the board during his leave of absence, with the presidency being taken over by the previous executive director, Brian Howard.